atinfo/awesome-test-automation/javascript-test-automation.md

     * [CucumberJS](https://github.com/cucumber/cucumber-js) - Cucumber is a tool for running automated tests written in plain language.Cucumber.js is the JavaScript implementation of Cucumber and runs on both Node.js and modern web browsers.
 - Runners
     * [Wallaby.js](https://wallabyjs.com/) - Wallaby.js runs your JavaScript tests immediately as you type and displays execution results in your code editor.
 It also provides live test execution and code coverage reports.
+    * [Jest](https://facebook.github.io/jest/) - Jest is used by Facebook to test all JavaScript code including React applications.
+One of Jest's philosophies is to provide an integrated "zero-configuration" experience.
+We observed that when engineers are provided with ready-to-use tools, they end up writing more tests, which in turn results in more stable and healthy code bases.

 ## Mock frameworks
 * [Sinon.JS](http://sinonjs.org/) - Standalone test spies, stubs and mocks for JavaScript.